Scalingo/documentation/_posts/databases/2000-01-01-dump-restore-influxdb.md

 Note that `/var/lib/influxdb` is the default folder for a Linux installation.
 You need to modify it depending on your configuration.

+If you need to restore a backup on your Scalingo server, please contact our support at support@scalingo.com.

 ## Why you cannot manage the backups for InfluxDB on Scalingo

 Unfortunately, backing up and restoring your data from the InfluxDB on Scalingo is not possible